ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 Is Picolinate better than Bisglycinate?

-Zinc Picolinate and Zinc Bisglycinate are both classified as T1 Preferred in our formulary.
-Their bioavailability ratings are high (S1 — best tier) and high (S1 — best tier) respectively.
+Zinc Picolinate and Zinc Bisglycinate are both classified as Preferred Form by FormulaForge.
+Their bioavailability ratings are high and high respectively.
 The choice between them depends on individual factors and your healthcare provider's recommendations.

 How much Picolinate should I take compared to Bisglycinate?